 To sustain this free service, we receive affiliate commissions via some of our links.
 This doesn’t affect rankings.
 Our review process.

-Many pet parents don’t realize that pet insurance differs from human health insurance in that most veterinary pet insurance plans don’t cover routine wellness visits and other services.
-They are designed to help you manage your budget for unplanned emergencies or illnesses that could break the bank.
-If you are looking for a plan to cover routine visits instead, there are still options to get coverage for pet wellness visits.
+Many pet parents don’t realize that pet insurance differs from human health insurance in that most veterinary pet insurance plans don’t cover routine wellness visits and other preventative services.
+Instead, pet insurance is designed to help you manage your budget for unplanned emergencies or illnesses that could break the bank.
+If you’re looking for a plan to cover routine pet visits, you still have options to cover pet wellness visits.

 - Wellness Plans vs Pet Insurance